-- Recognise some environments that are different to the one in which they live. - Understand the effect of changing seasons on the natural world ground them light travelling through transparent material and a boat floating on water.
+- Recognise some environments that are different to the one in which they live. - Understand the effect of changing seasons on the natural world around them draw simple maps of their immediate environment, or maps from imaginary story settings they are familiar with.